-The inst(8) utility on IRIX systems and the rpm(8) utility on Linux systems set up system startup and shutdown scripts to start and stop DMF.
+The rpm(8) utility on Linux systems sets up system startup and shutdown scripts to start and stop DMF.
 You can start and stop the DMF daemon manually by executing the following:

+'''

+/etc/init.d/dmf start

-/etc/init.d/dmf start /etc/init.d/dmf stop
+/etc/init.d/dmf stop

+'''

-You could also use the dmfdaemon(8) and dmdstop(8) commands, but this is not the recommended method.
+You could also use the the dmfdaemon(8) and dmdstop(8) commands, but this is not the recommended method.